HL7/coordinated-registry-network/source/pages/guidance.md

 The implementation guidance outlined in this page provides useful information for developers implementing the various CRN actors and their capabilities.
 All resources and parameters used in this part of the IG are examples and are expected to conform to the resources, profiles and other constraints outlined in the [CapabilityStatements](capstatements.html).

-#### CRN Instrument and Meta data Repository Implementation
+#### CRN Instrument and Metadata Repository Implementation

-​The capabilities and requirements that need to be implemented by the CRN Instrument and Meta data Repository are outlined at Conformance Requirements.
+​The capabilities and requirements that need to be implemented by the CRN Instrument and Metadata Repository are outlined as Conformance Requirements in the IG's Capability Statements.

-Developers can follow these steps to implement the above capabilities.
+Developers can follow these steps to implement the above capabilities:

 **Step 1:** Implement a FHIR Server.
 (Choose either STU3 or DSTU2)